GooseCube/WWPD.ai/README.md

 ## Premise

 Create a limited version of the Generative Agent interactive experience using free open source ai models through [Huggingface](https://huggingface.co/).

-Where the original generative agent program uses a paid model which holds memory and the interaction with the game environment requires the program to run and be played back, this limited version attempts to achieve a live interaction between a user and active agents as created by the AI Models.
+## Differentiation

+OG GenAgents - Difficult to set up and enjoy the experience Ours - Yes, we require you understand how to watch a youtube video and set up the Firebase DB.
+We also require that you have your own Huggingface API Token.
+Other than that, installation is done from the command line using (wait for it): $ yarn

+OG GenAgents - Requires a paid subscription to use with ChatGPT, and this is also limiting Ours - Intended to be used with a free AI Model from Huggingface allowing any model you want to add that we do not have listed.
+Endless options and outcomes

+OG GenAgents - You most likely only experience a play back of some long days experience and only realize later if modifications have worked (or, not).
+Ours - Prompts and interactive experiences are live.

+OG GenAgents - Original code is custom fit for a specific purpose and not readily accessible for modification or addition Ours - Intended to allow React freaks to freak out and build some seriously cool sh.t

+Don't 'git' me wrong.
+We love the original idea and Joon has laid the foundation for the various implementations I have already seen in the great wild of GitHub.
+We just want to have fun and let you enjoy some of the experiences that he outlined in a live mode where you get to participate in a meaningful way.
+This project attempts to further his directive to build those 'believable proxies of human behavior' while having fun.

-## GAME
+## G.A.M.E.
+Momentum

 To achieve a live experience with agent interaction we have limited the program to `moments`.
 A `moment` is like the original Generative Agent `whisper` where an agent is given an idea to play out.
-Agents are given a name and personality created in a static file.
 When a `moment` is chosen by a user, a specified agent will initiate the `moment`.
 From there, each agent is given this `moment` and based on their persona, they will give feedback, advice, or help in some creative way to make that `moment` happen.

-Several `moments` will be created for the user to choose from which should inspire the user to create their own `moment`.
-Within the application is a Message Interface that allows the user to prompt the AI Model and try to create a meaningful `moment` of their own.
+Several `moments` will be created for the user to choose from which should inspire the user to create their own `moment` to try out.

+Further, a message interface allows you to develop your skills in a one-on-one with a chosen agent and its persona.
+Write a few lines and see how it will resond, or try an entire `moment` and see if you can achieve a specific goal.

 ## User Interaction | Message Interface

 The `interface` allows you to test out various methods of prompting.
 When selecting an agent in the game, you take control of that character.
 When you open the `interface`, any input (prompt) that you create will have a response based on the persona of the character you have selected.
-In the sidebar you will see the profile of the agent, including their age, career, and personality.
+In the sidebar you will see the profile of the agent, including their name, age, career, and personality.

-The `lightbulb` icon will switch the view to `moments`, allowing an easy method of viewing the entire conversation.
+The `lightbulb` icon will switch the view to `moments`, allowing an easy method of viewing the entire conversation created for each `moment` that you have selected.

 <div style="padding-top: 1em; width: 10em; margin: 0 auto">
   <img src="./src/assets/readme/interface.png" style="width: 50%; height: auto;" />